juyingnan/vccf/README.md

 #### **Explore Skin Tissue Data in 3D**

 All tissue datasets used in this study can be explored in their three-dimensional size, position, and rotation in the context of the Human Reference Atlas.
-In total, 12 data sets were collected and 10 were used in the final analysis (2 were excluded due to presence of a benign cyst (region 6) and scarring (region 12), see below skin organ webpage.
-For the final 10 datasets that were analyzed, **six were male** from the male, **and four were** female.
+In total, 12 data sets were collected and 10 were used in the final analysis (2 were excluded due to presence of a benign cyst (region 6) and scarring (region 12).
+For the final 10 datasets that were analyzed, **six** were collected from male donors , and **four** were collected from female donors.
 Using the [E](https://portal.hubmapconsortium.org/organ/skin)[xploration User Interface](https://portal.hubmapconsortium.org/organ/skin) (EUI), you can:

 - **Select an organ** : One can navigate available organs by selecting them from the carousel above the stage or using the ontology on the left.
 - **Filter** : Above the Search is the Filter icon which opens a flyout with many options (e.g. Sex, Assay Types, etc) for refining what tissue data is presented.